uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/31_symptoms.md

+[Present over 3 messages or only what is relevant]

 - “The only thing you have for measuring what’s real is your mind... so what happens when your mind becomes a pathological liar?” – Neal Shusterman, Challenger Deep